 The Research Council’s funding can be used to finance the costs of international research organisations.
 See Calculating payroll and indirect expenses for the university and university college sector.

 You will find important and more detailed information about what to enter in the project budget on the Research Council’s website.

 Conditions for funding

-The Research Council funding is only to go to the non-economic activity of the research organisations in the form of independent research.
-The Research Council requires a clear separation of accounts for the organisation’s economic and non-economic activities.
-Companies will not be eligible to receive support to cover projects costs and may not receive indirect support by being given rights to project results under favourable terms.
+- Partner companies will not be eligible to receive support to cover project costs and may not receive indirect support by being given rights to project results under favourable terms.

 Relevant thematic areas for this call

 The topics encompassed under this call are grouped into the thematic areas below.
 Special requirements and guidelines are detailed under each topic and will be emphasised when assessing the applications.

 Projects relevant for funding under this area must show that they support long-term and sustainable development of the energy system, contribute to the transition to a zero-emission society and promote competitive Norwegian business and industry.